 Breastfeeding continues to make an important nutritional contribution well beyond the first year of life as a significant energy source and by providing key nutrients to the growing infant.
-Dehydration may also be prevented among those recovering from infections.

 WHO recommends that infants should be exclusively breastfed for the first six months of life to achieve optimal growth, development and health.
 Thereafter, infants should receive nutritionally adequate and safe complementary foods, while continuing to breastfeed for up to two years or more.